 Log in to the Joomla Control Panel using an admin account.
 Using the top navigation bar, go to Components > Auth0 > Auth0.
 Click Options (located in the top right of the window).

-Provide the requested values for your Auth0 client.
-You can find the Domain, Client ID, and Client Secret values using the the Client Settings page.
+Provide the requested values for your Auth0 application.
+You can find the Domain, Client ID, and Client Secret values using the Application Settings page.
 Click Save & Close to proceed.

 On the left-hand side, select Test (if you're not automatically redirected to the page).
 Make sure that the Auth0 App Data setting indicates Complete.